 The Kolkata-class guided missile destroyers are the new stealth destroyers built by Mazagon Dock Limited (MDL) for the Indian Navy, under Project 15A.
 The destroyers are preceded by Type 15 Delhi-class destroyers and succeeded by the Project 15B destroyers.

 The Indian Government approved the construction of three Kolkata-class destroyers in May 2000.
 The first steel was cut for the lead ship in class, INS Kolkata, in March 2003.
 Her keel was laid in September 2003.

 The keel of INS Kochi was laid in October 2005.
 It was launched in September 2009 and commissioned in September 2015.

 The last vessel in the class, INS Chennai, was laid in February 2006.
-It was launched in April 2010 and is due for commissioning in late-2016.
-The project has been delayed due to the complex warship building process.
+It was launched in April 2010 and commissioned in November 2016.
+The project was delayed due to the complex warship building process.

 In January 2011, the MDL was awarded a follow-on order for the construction of four P-15B destroyers.
 The P-15B ship retains the hull form of Kolkata-class and features a stealthier flush deck and advanced weapon systems.

 Design and features of the Kolkata-class

 Conceptualised by the Indian Navy, the detailed design phase for the class was completed by MDL.
 Kolkata-class is a follow-on model of the Delhi-class and is fitted with modern weapons and sensor systems.
 The propulsion system of the Delhi-class was also retained with minor upgrades.
 Most of the systems integrated in the ships are designed and built in India.

 The destroyers are also equipped with an action information system and an atmospheric control system.
 The modern stealth destroyers demonstrate superior anti-surface warfare (ASuW) capabilities.
 The vessel has an overall length of 163m, a beam of 17.4m and a draft of 6.5m.
 The full load displacement of the ship is 6,800t.